Wilk v. American Medical Association: Pre-trial environment

 Principle 3 of the AMA Principles of medical ethics stated: "A physician should practice a method of healing founded on a scientific basis; and he should not voluntarily professionally associate with anyone who violates this principle."
-In 1980 during a major revision of ethical rules (while the Wilk litigation was in progress), it replaced Principle 3, stating that a physician "shall be free to choose whom to serve, with whom to associate, and the environment in which to provide medical services."
-Also, up until 1974, the AMA had a Committee on quackery which challenged what it considered to be unscientific forms of healing.
+In 1980 during a major revision of ethical rules (while the Wilk litigation was in progress), it replaced Principle 3, stating that a physician "shall be free to choose whom to serve, with whom to associate, and the environment in which to provide medical services".
+Also, up until 1974, the AMA had a Committee on so-called "quackery", a term used to challenge what it considered to be unscientific forms of healing.
 Wilk argued that this committee was established specifically to undermine chiropractic.

 The first trial

 In 1976, Chester Wilk and four other chiropractors sued the AMA, several nationwide healthcare associations, and several physicians for violations of sections 1 and 2 of the Sherman Antitrust Act.
 The plaintiffs lost at the first trial in 1981, then obtained a new trial on appeal in 1983 because of improper jury instructions and admission of irrelevant and prejudicial evidence (Wilk v.
-American Medical Ass'n, 735 F.2d 217, 7th Cir.
+American Medical Association, 735 F.2d 217, 7th Cir.
 1983).

 The second trial

 In the second trial case the AMA had the burden of proof, needing to establish the validity of the boycott.
-The court recognized a "patient care defense," but imposed a difficult burden.
+The court recognized a "patient care defense", but imposed a difficult burden.
 The defendants had to show their concern could not have been adequately satisfied in a manner less restrictive of competition.
 So Wilk and later cases greatly limit the use of "quality of care" defense in boycott cases.

 Just before the second trial, the plaintiffs dropped their demand for damages and sought only an injunction.
 Therefore, the resulting trial in May and June 1987 was a bench trial in which Judge Susan Getzendanner personally heard the evidence and made factual findings.

 Judge's findings in the second trial

-On September 25, 1987, Getzendanner issued her opinion that the AMA had violated Section 1, but not 2, of the Sherman Act, and that it had engaged in an unlawful conspiracy in restraint of trade "to contain and eliminate the chiropractic profession."
+On September 25, 1987, Getzendanner issued her opinion that the AMA had violated Section 1, but not 2, of the Sherman Act, and that it had engaged in an unlawful conspiracy in restraint of trade "to contain and eliminate the chiropractic profession".
 (Wilk v.
-American Medical Ass'n, 671 F. Supp.
+American Medical Association, 671 F. Supp.
 1465, N.D.
 Ill.
 1987).
 She further stated that the "AMA had entered into a long history of illegal behavior".
-And, she then issued a permanent injunction against the AMA under Section 16 of the Clayton Act to prevent such future behavior.
+She then issued a permanent injunction against the AMA under Section 16 of the Clayton Act to prevent such future behavior.
 However, she exonerated the two other remaining defendants, the Joint Commission on Accreditation of Hospitals and the American College of Physicians, and dismissed them from the case.

 Judge Getzendanner also went out of her way to make clear what she was not doing: